OmniFocus Tags Directory

 Airplane Mode

-Identifying actions that can be performed without a tool or service can also be useful.
-For example, an ✈ Airplane Mode tag could indicate actions that can be performed without needing an Internet connection.
-It’s handy to be able to quickly identify such actions when, for example, you’re soaring at 35,000 feet and don’t have an onboard Internet connection.
+Identifying actions that can be performed without a tool or service can also be helpful.
+For example, an ✈ Airplane Mode tag could indicate actions that can be performed without an Internet connection.
+It’s handy to quickly identify such actions when, for example, you’re soaring at 35,000 feet and don’t have an onboard Internet connection.

 ↑ Table of Contents